About green manures

-Green manures not only increase the organic content of the soil, but also add valuable nutrients such as nitrogen and phosphorus.
+Green manures not only increase the organic content of the soil, they also add valuable nutrients such as nitrogen and phosphorus.
 They can also provide an organic mulch that suppresses weeds and improves the soil’s ability to hold water.

-- Adds organic matter to the soil, which supports microorganisms and worm activity as well as improving water holding capacity.
+- Addition of organic matter to the soil, which supports microorganisms and worm activity as well as improving water holding capacity.
+Additional nutrients include nitrogen, phosphorous and carbon.

 - Plants absorb carbon from the air during growth and use it to build their roots, stems and leaves.